knative/eventing/docs/delivery/README.md

 ### Dead Letter Sink

 Channels are responsible for forwarding received events to subscribers.
-When they fail to do so, they are responsible for sending the failing events to an **dead letter sink**, potentially one per subscriber.
+When they fail to do so, they are responsible for sending the failing events to a **dead letter sink**, potentially one per subscriber.

-Similarly Event Sources are responsible for sending events to a sink and when they fail to do so, they are responsible for sending the failing events to an **dead letter sink**.
+Similarly Event Sources are responsible for sending events to a sink and when they fail to do so, they are responsible for sending the failing events to a **dead letter sink**.

 The dead letter sink can be a channel but it does not have to.